Retreat Pod is a multi-sensory escape pod designed to relieve feelings of stress and burnout in the workplace.

 Why Does This Matter?

 Often times in work we emphasize productivity and efficiency, while failing to remember to take care of our well being.
-The Retreat Pod is an extreme, experiential look into how a workplace might look if one's mental health took priority.
+The Retreat Pod is an extreme, experimental look into how a workplace might look if one's mental health took priority.
 A total body, multi-sensory experience that puts the user into a complete disconnect state from their work life hopes to rejuvenate and bring a new perspective into their work.
 By presenting a concept like the Retreat Pod I hope to inspire steps to improving well being in the workplace.

 Moving forward I would like to continue doing research on effective ways to relieve burnout.
 Burnout can often be mistaken for creative or intellectual stagnation, so I would like to figure out ways for people to discover the source of their burnout and find out how to bring a new found motivation and inspiration to their work.